spjuanjoc/computer_vision/opencv_imgui_sfml/README.md

 The goal of this project is to revisit and practice some OpenCV functionalities in C++, using ImGUI with SFML as back-end.
-In Ubuntu Jammy 20.04 the used version is OpenCV 4.5, since there are some inconvenients with Wayland and opencv greater versions.
+In Ubuntu Jammy 20.04 the used version is OpenCV 4.5, since there are some inconvenient with Wayland and opencv greater versions.

 See the [imgui interactive manual](https://pthom.github.io/imgui_manual_online/manual/imgui_manual.html)

 ## Lessons

-- [X] Basic show image
+- [x] Show and image
-- [ ] Load a video and add a trackbar
+- [x] Load a video and add a trackbar
-- [ ] Preprocessing:
+- [x] Preprocessing:
   - [x] Grayworld algorithm
   - [x] Enhancements
     - [x] Convolution